mscorcia/Natural-Disaster-Analysis/README.md

 - Tableau will be used to create the visualizations for the dashboard

 ### Description of interactive element(s)
-- Dashboard will use a Tableau Action to join a Natural Disasters by Year graph and Natural Diasters by State map.
-Users will be able to filter by Disaster type as well as filter by a particular state or year
+- Users can filter the dashboard by disaster type via a dropdown menu or by year using a silder.
+They can also click on a specific state on the map to filter the data as well.
+Any type filter will automatically filter the bar graph, pie chart and map accordingly.